DataSF/draft-publishing-standards/basemap/parcels.md

 > **Note:** You will see reference to `mapblklot` in some City data.
 This is to reference a 1:M relationship of condo parcels to a base parcel.

-> The practice of representing a condo digitally is to duplicate and "stack" the base parcel for each condo unit in the building, assigning them each a unique lot number.
+> The practice of representing a condo parcel digitally is to duplicate and "stack" the base parcel for each condo unit in the building, assigning them each a unique lot number.
 The `mapblklot` is the reference to the base APN.
 So `blklot` will be unique, while `mapblklot` will duplicate across condo parcels.

 ### Illustration